 Now you can set up your centerlines.
 You placed the centerlines on the drawing right after drawing the 6 by 4 perimeter, so you only need to change layers for both of these lines.
-Most CAD technicians would only select these entities after selecting the command, but now you will learn to create your selection set to begin with.
-Pick the vertical and horizontal centerline, noticing that they have become dotted.
+Select the vertical and horizontal centerline, noticing that they have become dotted.
 Select the dropdown arrow to the right of the Layers Control list box to open the list.
 Highlight the Center Layer.